How Much Cocaine Is In Nantucket's Sewage? A Lot

 JohnCarl McGrady •

-Eight months of wastewater surveillance data show consistently elevated levels of cocaine in Nantucket’s sewage - with spikes in October and December 2025 that were nearly three times the national average - even as island police have made several high-profile cocaine busts, including the largest in the department’s history.
+Eight months of wastewater surveillance data show consistently elevated levels of cocaine in Nantucket’s sewage - with spikes in October and December 2025 that were nearly three times the national average - even as island police have made numerous high-profile cocaine busts, including the largest in the department’s history.

 The levels of other harmful substances in Nantucket’s wastewater, including fentanyl and meth, are far below regional and national levels, and even nicotine levels have largely remained below average.
 But the cocaine concentrations, which dramatically outstrip benchmarks for the region and the country at large, have drawn the most attention, making national headlines.